-If you are looking to upgrade some aspect of tire performance when you replace your tires (such as handling, noise reduction, ride smoothness, tire life, wet traction or appearance), the best advice is to do some research on line as to what type of tires might best match your expectations, how other motorists have rated such tires (which can be found on various tire dealer websites), and go to a tire dealer and talk with a salesman about what you want and what they would recommend.
+If you are looking to upgrade some aspect of tire performance when you replace your tires (such as handling, noise reduction, ride smoothness, tire life, wet traction or appearance), the best advice is to do some research as to what type of tires might best match your expectations and how other motorists have rated such tires (read the consumer tire ratings on some tire dealer websites).

 Tires come in a variety of different grades and price ranges.
 There are differences in temperature ratings, speed ratings, wet and dry traction ratings, tread wear ratings, tread patterns, handling characteristics, noise levels and ride smoothness.

-In my opinion, I would NOT buy tires that do not have an "A" Temperature rating, and "A" Traction rating, or a tread wear index rating of less than 300 (unless you want a performance tire with lots of dry pavement grip.
+As we said earlier, we do NOT recommend buying tires that do not have an "A" Temperature Rating, and "A" Traction Rating, or a tread wear index rating of less than 400 (unless you want a performance tire with lots of dry pavement grip).

-I also recommend speed-rated tires for all applications as these are made with higher-quality materials and construction.
-For highway driving, I recommend a tire that is rated H or higher (see speed rating info below) for an added measure of safety - even if you never drive that fast.
+We also recommend Speed Rated tires for all applications.
+Speed Rated tires are made with stronger reinforcements and higher-quality materials.
+For highway driving, we recommend a tire with a Speed Rating of "H" or higher (see Speed Ratings below) for an added measure of safety even if you never drive that fast.

 All-Season tires are recommended for most passenger cars and light trucks used for everyday driving and commuting.
 Performance tires are essential for optimum handling if you drive a sporty or performance cars.
 Ultra-low profile tires look cool, but are heavier and stiffer than other tires and generally give a rough ride.

-What about used tires?
-A good set of used tires that still have plenty of tread on them can be much less expensive to buy than a set of new tires.
-But used tires can be risky depending on their condition.
+Should you consider buying a set of used tires?
+A good set of low mileage used tires that still have plenty of tread on them can be a more affordable option to buying a new tires.
+But used tires can be risky depending on their age and condition.
+The tires may have been patched, or they may have been taken off a vehicle because they had some kind of problem such as a belt separation or out-of-round condition that was causing a pull or vibration.
 For more information on this subject, see Used Tires.

 The speed rating indicates the maximum speed at which the tire can safely handle without exceeding its design limits.
 A short burst of speed beyond the tire's maximum speed rating usually won't cause the tire to explode, but sustained driving at speeds beyond the tire's speed rating (especially during hot weather or when carrying a heavy load) does increase the risk of sudden tire failure.